 Also available in these languages:

-If you have diabetes, keeping your blood glucose (sugar) numbers in your target range can help you feel good today and stay healthy in the future.
+If you have diabetes, keeping your blood sugar (glucose) numbers in your target range can help you feel good today and stay healthy in the future.

-There are two ways to measure blood glucose
+There are two ways to measure blood sugar.

-- The A1C is a lab test that measures your average blood glucose level over the last 2 to 3 months.
-It shows whether your blood glucose stayed close to your target range most of the time or was too high or too low.
+- The A1C is a lab test that measures your average blood sugar level over the last 2 to 3 months.
+It shows whether your blood sugar stayed close to your target range most of the time, or was too high or too low.

-- Self-tests are the blood glucose checks you do yourself.
-They show what your blood glucose is at the time you test.
+- Self-tests are the blood sugar checks you do yourself.
+They show what your blood sugar is at the time you test.

 Both ways help you and your health care team to get a picture of how your diabetes care plan is working.